On the decomposable semigroups and applications: Decomposable semigroups

-\begin{remark} Algorithm \ref{alg_matrix_fresi} gives us not only a method to obtain the minimal decomposition of a semigroup $S$ (in case this decomposition exists), it can be also saw as a algorithm to obtain a nice system generators of a semigroup isomorphic to $S$.

-It we have a torsion free semigroup, we obtain a nice system of generators.
-If the semigroup is not torsion free, then we can obtain a nice system of generators from the lattices $\ker S$ by applying \cite[Chapter 2]{Rosales3}. \end{remark}
+\begin{remark} Algorithm \ref{alg_matrix_fresi} gives a method to obtain the minimal decomposition of a semigroup $S$ (in case this decomposition exists), but also it can be seen as an algorithm to obtain a simple system generators of a semigroup isomorphic to $S.$ For any given torsion free semigroup, a simple system of generators can be obtained by using Remark \ref{nota_libre_torsion}.
+If the semigroup is not torsion free, that system of generators can be obtain from the lattice $\ker S$ by applying \cite[Chapter 2]{Rosales3}. \end{remark}